 Lewis, T.L.
 (2010).
 Folklore influences in Mexico and Panama.
 In The encyclopedia of world dress and fashion (Vol.2, pp.131-136).
 Oxford:Berg Publishers.

 Harris, L., & Lewis, T.L.
 (2010).
 La pollera:The national dress of Panama.
 In The encyclopedia of world dress and fashion (Vol.2, pp. 232-237).Oxford:Berg Publishers.

 - Educators for Socially Responsible Apparel Practices, Communications Committee

 I aspire to teach all my students to be constantly engaged with the larger context of the fashion industry.
 This includes classroom learning that I provide and initiate, but I also encourage them to bring in their experiences and observations from resources they may be accustomed to using.
 This makes for interesting dialogue with students and allows me to maintain currency and relevancy with topics and learning materials.
 I also enjoy sharing my research interests with students and actively recruit them to participate in my projects.
-I have supervised undergraduate researchers over the last five years in areas of sustainability, technology usage and entrepreneurship.
+I have supervised undergraduate and graduate researchers in areas of sustainability, technology usage and entrepreneurship.

 FSAD 2310 Fashion Product Management

 FSAD 6500 Fashion, Media, and Technology